aymanoualifi/Oualifi_A_My_Fav_Things/README.md

 ## Contribute

 1. Choose my three favourite things
-2. Build a basic web page using HTML/SASS
+2. Build a web page using HTML/SASS
-3. Create the JSON object that includes my favourite things
+3. Create the JSON object that includes my 3 favourite things
-4. Build JS (Popup, Slider, and Audio)
+4. Build JS (Popover, Slider)
 5. Push all folders and files to the GitHub

 ## Technologies